 Even though it’s commonly known in the medical field that benzos and opiates can cause significant issues when taken together, they are still prescribed that way.
 Often, doctors don’t educate their patients on the dangers of mixing the medications and patients don’t realize the risk they may be putting themselves at.

 In the recreational drug world, benzos are regularly taken with opiates to increase the effects of the pain relievers, which makes them sought after by opiate addicts.
 Because the amounts of drugs aren’t regulated, people intentionally take more to get a higher effect.
 When mixed with heroin, benzos are even more dangerous, as the strength of the heroin can’t be determined until it’s injected.
-If you’re using opiates and benzos to get high, and are ready for treatment, call 800-654-0987 for help.

 Even with overdoses and accidental deaths, addiction programs still use the combination with their patients.
 It’s estimated that between 51 and 70 percent of those in a methadone maintenance treatment program are also prescribed benzos.